 Volkswagen takes a different route to city car bliss.
 It’s certainly got more personality than some of Volkswagen’s more grown-up products, and there’s real youthful appeal here.
 Pick an obviously-fashionable colour like white and there’s a bit of iPod style to the Up, particularly around the rump where an all-glass tailgate sits (a detail common to the 108).
 It’s largely designed for lower costs, but it looks like a high-end product.

 Which is most attractive?
 Beauty is really in the eye of the beholder here.
 You might say the Up appeals more to logical types, those with a keen eye for architectural design who find appeal in minimalism.
-The 108 has a Gallic quality that might attract more artistic-mined buyers, those who appreciate graphics, vibrant colour and philosophy.
+The 108 has a Gallic quality that might attract more artistic-minded buyers, those who appreciate graphics, vibrant colour and philosophy.
 Damn, there are those stereotypes again…

 Interior and practicality